1759 - French operations in the Persian Gulf

 The campaign took place in 1759

-After the rearrangement of European trade routes after the discovery of naval routes to India and South-East Asia around the Cape of Good Hope, the region of the Persian Gulf region became an important commercial and economic area because it has great wealth and was the departure point of important roads leading to Mosul and India.
+After the rearrangement of European trade routes after the discovery of naval routes to India and South-East Asia around the Cape of Good Hope, the region of the Persian Gulf region became an important commercial and economic area because it had great wealth and was the departure point of important roads leading to Mosul and India.
 Furthermore, many European countries maintained commercial relations with countries around the Persian Gulf.

-As early as the first Portuguese and Dutch colonisation attempt on the coasts of Africa and in India, European powers entered into conflict to gain influence and control over the region of the Persian Gulf.
+As early as the first Portuguese and Dutch colonisation attempts on the coasts of Africa and in India, European powers entered into conflict to gain influence and control over the region of the Persian Gulf.

 At the beginning of the XVIIth century, France and England started to play an ever increasing role in the trade in the region of the Persian Gulf through their respective commercial companies.
 This lent to purely commercial conflicts.
-Shortly after the establishment of French Compagnie des Indes Orientales in 1604, French merchant ships were sent to the region of the Persian Gulf where two trading agencies were established.
-The first at Bandar-Abbas on the east coast of the gulf; the second in the city of Basra on the northern coast of the Persian Gulf.
+Shortly after the establishment of the French Compagnie des Indes Orientales in 1604, French merchant ships were sent to the region of the Persian Gulf where two trading agencies were established.
+The first at Bandar Abbas on the east coast of the gulf; the second in the city of Basra on the northern coast of the Persian Gulf.

 During the XVIIth and XVIIIth centuries, these trade agencies gradually increased their trade relations with the rulers and princes of the region.
 In September 1715, the situation of France in the region was strong enough to allow it to oust the Dutch from Mauritius Island, located on the East coast of Africa, which was renamed Isle-de-France.
 This island became a naval base for the French fleet in the East.
 During the Seven Years' War, the main task of this fleet was to attack British merchant ships sailing towards India, the Persian Gulf or the Red Sea.